 To determine student eligibility for the Title VI American Indian Education Program, parents/legal guardians of American Indian students need to complete and submit the Indian Student Eligibility Certification Form, available at: (ED 506 Form) to the school of enrollment.
-For more information, visit the MMED American Indian Education Program website.
+For more information, visit the MMED Ethnic Studies.